 At a minimum, the Disposition Log should contain the following information:

-- Record Series Title - Consult the General Records Retention Schedule or your Departmental Retention Schedule
+- Record Series Title - Records included on the log should be identified by Record Series; individual documents and file titles do not have to be listed.
+Consult the General Records Retention Schedule or your Departmental Retention Schedule

 - Inclusive Dates for the records being destroyed

 - Person Authorizing Disposition - May or may not be the same person who physically oversees the disposition

 - Disposition Method - Delete, shred, recycle, or transfer to University Archives

 - Disposition Date

 Click here to download a Disposition Log template for use in your office.